anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 ### Toggle option in legend

 The toggle option has been provided for legend.
-If the legend can be toggled, the given color will be changed to the corresponding map shape item.
-To enable the toggle options in Legend, set the `Enable` property of the `MapsToggleLegendSettings` class to "**true**".
+If the legend can be toggled, the given color will be changed to the corresponding Maps shape item.
+To enable the toggle options in Legend, set the `Enable` property of the `MapsToggleLegendSettings` to **true**.

 The following properties are available to customize the toggle option in legend.